fivance/WinFix/README.md

 ==WORK IN PROGRESS==
 Use at your own risk, if anything breaks it's on you.

-INFO: if you see error messages at certain parts script probably tried to delete/change a reg key/app/feature that is already deleted/removed, not to worry

-Must be run as admin and with Set-ExecutionPolicy Unrestricted
+Must be run in powershell as admin and with Set-ExecutionPolicy Unrestricted

 Script contains the following: